This sweet and tangy, made from scratch, raspberry lemonade is so refreshing and delicious. The perfect treat to enjoy all summer long!

 I love serving raspberry lemonade when we’re making Fall Off The Bone Ribs for a Summer BBQ with family and friends.
 Or mix up a batch of this refreshing drink and have your kids set up a Lemonade Stand in the neighborhood.

 I have quite a thing for lemonade.
 When it’s hot outside, it’s all I want to drink!
 It’s cold, refreshing, and so delicious.
 As much as I love a good basic lemonade recipe, this raspberry lemonade is over-the-top amazing!
 It’s so incredibly flavorful, sweet and tangy, and super refreshing.
 Best of all, it’s easy to make in advance, which means you can make it at the beginning of the week and enjoy fresh raspberry lemonade all week long.

-Seriously, one taste and you will be hooked on this lemonade.
+Seriously, one taste of this delicious raspberry lemonade and you will be hooked!.
 I’m going to be enjoying it all summer long!

 - 12 ounces fresh raspberries

 - 1 teaspoon lemon juice